British Pakistanis: Conservative Party

 Sajid Javid, is the former Chancellor of the Exchequer.
 He was the vice-president of Chase Manhattan Bank before working as a managing director for Deutsche Bank.

 Some commentators have argued the Conservative Party has become increasingly popular with some British Pakistanis, as they become more affluent.
 However, analysis of a representative sample of ethnic Pakistani voters in the 2010 general election from the Ethnic Minority British Election Study shows that 13% of them voted Conservative, compared to 60% Labour and 25% Liberal Democrat.

-The proportion of British Pakistanis voting Conservative fell in the 2015 and 2017 general elections.
+The proportion of British Pakistanis voting Conservative fell at the 2015 and 2017 general elections.
 Michael Wade, chairman of the Conservative Friends of Pakistan, has argued that while polls have shown that only one third of British Pakistani men would never vote Conservative, "the fact is that the Conservative Party has not been successful in reaching out to the British Pakistani community; and so they, in turn, have not looked to the Conservative Party as the one that represents their interests".

 The Conservative Friends of Pakistan aims to develop and promote the relationship between the Conservative Party, the British Pakistani community and Pakistan.
-David Cameron opened a new gym aimed at British Pakistanis in Bolton after being invited by Amir Khan in 2009.
+David Cameron opened a new gym aimed at British Pakistanis in Bolton after being invited by Olympic gold medallist Amir Khan in 2009.
 Cameron also appointed Tariq Ahmad, Baron Ahmad of Wimbledon, a Mirpuri-born politician, a life peerage.
 Multi-millionaire Sir Anwar Pervez, who claims to have been born Conservative, has donated large sums to the party.
 Sir Anwar's donations have entitled him to become a member of the influential Conservative Leader's Group.

 Shortly after becoming the Conservative Party leader, Cameron spent two days living with a British Pakistani family in Birmingham.
 He said the experience taught him about the challenges of cohesion and integration.

 Sajjad Karim was a member of the European Parliament before Brexit.
 He represented North West England through the Conservative Party.
 In 2005, Karim became the founding chairman of the European Parliament Friends of Pakistan Group.
 He is also a member of the Friends of India and Friends of Bangladesh groups.
 Rehman Chishti became the new Conservative Party MP for Gillingham and Rainham in 2010.
 Sayeeda Warsi was promoted to chairman of the Conservative Party by the prime minister shortly after the 2010 UK general election.
 Warsi was the shadow minister for community cohesion when the Conservatives were in opposition before the 2010 election.
 She was the first Muslim and first Asian woman to serve in a British cabinet.
 Both of Warsi's grandfathers served with the British Army in the Second World War.